 In this blog series, our mbaMission Career Coaches offer invaluable advice and industry-related news to help you actively manage your career.
 Topics include building your network, learning from mistakes and setbacks, perfecting your written communication, and mastering even the toughest interviews.
 To schedule a free half-hour consultation with one of our mbaMission Career Coaches, click here.

 Often at the start of a new year, we think ahead and wonder, “Am I on the right career path?” or “What should I be doing with my life?”
-Whether you are applying to business school or applying to internships while in business school, or you are contemplating the next step in your career, it is important to be able to articulate where you want to go, what you want to do, and why.
+Whether you are applying to business school or applying to internships while in business school—or if you are contemplating the next step in your career—you need to be able to articulate where you want to go, what you want to do, and why.

 Making time to think critically about where you want to be in your work life is worthwhile.
 The questions you need to answer are “big ones” like the following:

 - Where do I want to be in my work life in five years (seniority, compensation, location, etc.)?

 - In what kind of environment do I want to work?

 - With whom do I want to work?
 For what type of person do I want to work?

 - What daily activities do I want to be doing?
 What skills do I want to develop or refine?